-- Education / Training: The Manitoulin-Sudbury DSB has partnered with Cambrian College -Espanola Campus to deliver life skills courses for hard to serve participants called Focus for Change and Quick Start.
-We have also partnered with Literacy agencies such as North Channel Literacy and Cambrian College, to ensure all participants who were unsuccessful in completing the Literacy test, are referred for an assessment.
+- Education / Training: The Manitoulin-Sudbury DSB has partnered with Cambrian College -Espanola Campus to deliver life skills courses for harder to serve participants called "Options".
+We also work with Cambrian College -Espanola Campus- to ensure all participants who were unsuccessful in completing the Literacy test, are referred for an assessment.
 These assessments are used as part of the planning process for developing individual participation agreements.
-These agencies also deliver upgrading courses to our Ontario Works participants to assist them in obtaining their employment goals. - Employment: The Manitoulin-Sudbury DSB ensures that appropriate referrals are made to community agencies such as Employment Options, March of Dimes & LAMBAC for employment services.
+This agency also delivers upgrading courses to our Ontario Works participants to assist them in obtaining their employment goals. - Employment: The Manitoulin-Sudbury DSB ensures that appropriate referrals are made to community agencies such as Employment Options, March of Dimes & LAMBAC for employment services.
 These employment services may offer a variety of services that may include resume writing, job search skills, interview skills, wage / training subsidies, self-employment, job retention skills and life skills. - Other services: Many of our clients have multiple barriers that are personal in nature.
-The Manitoulin-Sudbury DSB relies heavily on referrals to local community partners for services such as Espanola Family Health Team, Espanola Hospital Crisis Intervention, Espanola Helping Hand Food Bank and Sudbury Community Credit Counselling.
+The Manitoulin-Sudbury DSB relies heavily on referrals to local community partners for services such as but not limited to, Espanola Mental Health and Addiction, Espanola Family Health Team, Espanola Hospital Crisis Intervention, Espanola Helping Hand Food Bank and Sudbury Community Credit Counselling.